 How Do I Know I Have Suffered Trauma?

 Following a trauma, patients should pay close attention to their teeth as they brush and floss looking for any signs of damage.
 If they discover a tooth might be weakened by the trauma, appearing loose in the socket, they should contact our office immediately for a dental examination.
+It's important to act quickly, it may surprise you how missing teeth affect your jaw.

 While some injuries are not readily visible, others are obvious.
 When a tooth is cracked, chipped or knocked out, patients need to contact us immediately to have it properly examined.
 With proper care and the right treatment plan, dental trauma can be dealt with quickly and efficiently.